 If you are in this model of conflict communications, I would recommend that you use the conjoint couple’s model where there are two counsellors to two clients.
 This model more actively supports each individual in the relationship.
 You can read more in the paragraph below.

 Do you want to break these cycles in your relationship.
 First of all observe the pattern.
 Below we have two other articles on how to communicate and build more positive regard, plus an article detailing great books to improve your relationship on your own.
 At some point in time, you might like to consider couples counselling.
 I have included some information on our conjoint couples therapy approach that is available at RED DOOR.
-We have 4 couple counsellors at RED DOOR waiting to help you break the cycle after other recommended readings blow.
+We have 4 couple counsellors at RED DOOR waiting to help you break the cycle after other recommended readings below

 About the author: Angela Watkins is an experienced couples counsellor and counsellor of individuals in Hong Kong.
 To contact Angela for information or counselling email angelaw@Reddoor.hk